The Ritz Dance Performance, June 1978

 To my utter and total dismay, Mr. Stevens informed me

-I would be performing too.
+performing.
 He added that the performance would be

 heavily promoted and that he expected the Who's Who of the Houston Dance